Leedehai/score/README.md

 Generate a static page to view test results in browser.
 It can be used as a standalone program or as a package.

-> NOTE: the static page uses primitive HTML, CSS, and JS, and does not require any third-party packages.
+The static page uses primitive HTML, CSS, and JS, and does not require any third-party packages.
 This is ad-hoc and does not adhere to modern best practices in website engineering (indeed, we can't use Node, webpack etc. here).
 However, it is not intended to build a complex website in the first place.

+It generates a monolithic HTML file, together with a few static asset files.
+An empty HTML template contains 60 DOM nodes, and each added test corresponds to another 100 DOM nodes.
+Expanding a test's detail view adds 90 DOM nodes (they can be shed away by closing the detail view).
+The maximum DOM depth is around 15.

+> Having too many DOM nodes hurts page performance ([see here](https://web.dev/dom-size/)).
+Maybe I should switch to a dynamic website, i.e. using a server.
+Splitting the HTML into smaller pieces (e.g. an iframe for each test) is doable, but using a server is the best way to handle thousands of test results.

 ```
 ./score_view.py -h